utah-intro-nlp/utah-intro-nlp.github.io/index.md

 This course is designed for computer science majors.
 We expect that you:
 * ...are experienced with programming in Python – we won't be reviewing your your code directly and we expect you to figure out the implementation side on your own; we are here to help you with understanding concepts and translating ideas into pseudocode,
 * ...are comfortable with basic calculus, probability, and linear algebra,
-* ...have some familiarity with machine learning and deep learning,
+* ...have some exposure to machine learning and deep learning,
 * ...can quickly pick up coding in [pytorch](https://pytorch.org/),
 * ...are interested in language and don't aim to just deepen your machine learning knowledge.